eerimoq/moblin/README.rst

 - Improve the browser widget.

-- Improve chat when many multi line messages are displayed.
-Always show most recent message.

 Ideas/plan
 ==========

-- Advanced settings toggle.

-- Optionally do not automatically start using external mic is plugged in.
+- A list of usernames whos messages will not get displayed on screen.

 - Scroll back chat.

-- Reintroduce settings in portraint.

-- A list of usernames whos messages will not get displayed on screen.

 - Audio filters.
 For example volume limiter.